mikeymckay/tfjs-models/speech-commands/README.md

 ### Serialize examples from a transfer recognizer.

-Once examples has been collected with a transfer recognizer, you can export the examples in serialized form with the `serielizedExamples()` method, e.g.,
+Once examples has been collected with a transfer recognizer, you can export the examples in serialized form with the `serializeExamples()` method, e.g.,

 ```js